A-Crow-Nowhere/MalariAPI/README.md

    7. [A guide on how to backup, and cleanup local distros of Ubuntu](docs/distro_backup.md)

 ## Quick Install MalariAPI (MAPI)
-# Quick Install Guide (Local and HPC)

-This document outlines a streamlined setup process for MalariAPI, covering both local installation and HPC configuration.
+Below, we outined a streamlined setup process for MalariAPI, covering both local installation and optional HPC configuration.

 ## 1. (Optional) Fork the Repository